In late February 2018, I inoculated three mycelial networks that eventually grew into the block you see here.

 As you can see, the container starts off with mostly brown material inside of it.
 The containers were placed in a dark area and left for weeks at a time.

-Each week, the mycelium inside the container grew:
+Each week, the mycelia inside the muji container grew:

-So it is time to release the seals.
-This is what it looks like as of today:
+After seeing the insane growth stop, it was high time to release the seals.
+This is what it looked like on April 4th: